AlvaroPica/Energy_Demand_Forecasting/README.md

 - https://goo.gl/Xk8rE4
 - This GitHUB repository under the name: "Master_Thesis_Alvaro_Picatoste"

-The structure of the R programm is explained as follows:
+The structure of the R programm is detailed in the file named "Programstructure"

-- Script MAIN.R.

-  This script is meant for PART I, related to O1.